minhngoc25a/hsr_cbt3_to_1.0/README.md

       * Add a new line like Himeko's "Incomplete Combustion" (probably to [prevent Himeko's and Welt's dimension effect happen at the same time](https://twitter.com/KimalKim1/status/1649987643898462208?s=20))
    * Trace "Retribution"
       * Before: Ultimate DMG buff by 25% permanently
-      * After: Ultimate DMG buff by 12% for 2 turns
+      * After: Buff the DMG received by targets by 12% for 2 turns
    * Eidolon 4 "Appellation of Justice"
       * Before: When using Ultimate, 100% base chance to buff the DMG received by the target by 12% for 2 turns.
       * After: Base chance for Skill to inflict SPD Reduction increases by 35%. (completely reworked)